tushart29/Books/README.md

 processing, the first character of each line indicates this book type: children's books are marked with a 'C' for children, 'F' for fiction, and ‘P’ for periodicals.
 After the type is author (comma terminated), then title (comma terminated), and date (year, int type).
 Note that periodicals do not have an author and that the date will include month and year (both ints).
+For example,
-For example, F Pirsig Robert, Zen & the Art of Motorcycle Maint, 1974 P Communications of the ACM, 3 2001
+F Pirsig Robert, Zen & the Art of Motorcycle Maint, 1974 P Communications of the ACM, 3 2001
 P Communications of the ACM, 12 1998
 Z Blah blah blah blah blah blah
 C Seuss Dr., Yertle the Turtle, 1950
-C Williams Jay, Danny Dunn & the Homework Machine, 1959 You can assume the format is correct, but codes may be invalid; e.g., the 'Z' code says the line of data is not valid.
+C Williams Jay, Danny Dunn & the Homework Machine, 1959

+You can assume the format is correct, but codes may be invalid; e.g., the 'Z' code says the line of data is not valid.
 The library owns five copies of each item in the data file except periodicals where it only owns one copy.
 While the data for an item is minimal, do not assume (i.e., design and implement) that is the case.
 Design and implement as though there may be much more data for an item, e.g., 100 pieces of data on each book.
 Everything, including the output, could vary greatly if there was more data.
 Your design and implementation should be well designed and efficiently implemented for any amount of information.

 – Library patron information will also be found in a second data file, one line per patron.
 Sample data includes a unique 4-digit unique ID number, last name, first name.
 A blank separates fields.
 For example:
 1234 Mouse Mickey
 You can assume correctly formatted data.
 The assumption about more information applies also to a patron.
-–While normally you would expect a program like this to be interactive, to test your program, a third data file is used to simulate the interaction.
+– While normally you would expect a program like this to be interactive, to test your program, a third data file is used to simulate the interaction.
 It contains an arbitrary sequence of commands, one per line.
 The first char of each line ('C' for check-out, 'R' for return, 'H' to display a patron’s history) indicates the action for a patron, or 'D' for library display of the three categories of books, sorted within the category.
 When it is a